The call for applications for the 2026 residency is open until 26 June.

 Selection criteria

-• Be a citizen of Mauritania, Guinea-Bissau, Guinea, Cape Verde, or Gambia
+• Be a citizen of Cape Verde, Côte d’Ivoire, The Gambia, Guinea, Guinea-Bissau, Mauritania, Senegal or Chad

 • Have already directed at least one short film (fiction or documentary)